SujithaReddyChinta/Face-Recognition-based-Smart-Attendance-System/README.md

 Download YOLO models from Ultralytics YOLOv8.

-# How to Use
+# How to Use( Instructions)

-- Image-Based Attendance (Streamlit UI)
+- First clone the repo:    git clone <repo-url>

+- Navigate to your folder:  cd <your-project-folder>

+- Install requirements:  pip install -r requirements.txt You might come across an error with dlib.
+I installed it locally.
+Note: dlib only works on python version 3.9 and 3.10, it wouldn't with versions higher than that.

+- Install other libraries: pip install -U face-recognition face_recognition_models opencv-python streamlit numpy scipy pandas matplotlib seaborn gudhi ultralytics
-- Run the Streamlit application using this command:

-streamlit run face-recognition.py
+- Finally run this command and Run the Streamlit application using this command:  streamlit run face-recognition.py

 - Upload an image containing faces.
 The system will recognize and mark attendance in a CSV file (date-based).